WebAssembly/tool-conventions/ProducersSection.md

 record field.
 This avoids the skew that otherwise happens with unstructured strings.
 Unknown names do not invalidate an otherwise-valid producers section.
-However, wasm consumers may provide less accurate telemetry results for unknown names or even emit diagnostics encouraging the name to be put on [the list](#known-list).
+However, wasm consumers may provide less accurate telemetry results for unknown names or even emit diagnostics encouraging the name to be put on the known list.

-Since version information is useful, but highly-variable, each field value is accompanied with a version string so that the name can remain stable over time without requiring frequent updates to the [known list](#known-list).
+Since version information is useful, but highly-variable, each field value is accompanied with a version string so that the name can remain stable over time without requiring frequent updates to the known list.

 # Custom Section